Anterior Hip Replacement Melbourne

 Mr. Blackmore will see you approximately 2-3 weeks post operatively for an initial check-up, and you will have regular reviews for approximately 18 months.

 If you ever have any unexplained pain, swelling or redness or if you feel generally poor, you should contact Mr. Blackmore’s room as soon as possible.

 As with any major surgery, there are potential risks involved, which can be general and specific to hip replacements.

 These include general health and anaesthetic risks including allergic reaction to medications or general anaesthetic, complications with nerve blocks and nerve damage.
 General medical risks include heart attack and stroke, kidney failure, blood loss, prolonged hospitalization and rarely death.

 Other complications directly relating to hip replacement can include:

 The general and specific risks of surgery will be discussed with you prior to your surgery, and we will ensure you are fully informed prior to your decision to go ahead with surgery.
 Although the majority of our patients are complication-free, it does not mean that everyone will have the same outcome, and you must be aware of these risks prior to making a decision.

-We welcome any enquiries regarding anterior hip replacement surgery, please call (03) 9928-6188, or via our online web form or email.
+We welcome any enquiries regarding anterior hip replacement surgery, please call to contact us via our online web form or email.